sambuddhac/MacroEnergy.jl/docs/src/Getting Started/overview.md

 2. **Edges**:
     - Depict the **flow** of a commodity into or out of a vertex.
     - Capacity sizing decisions, capex/opex, planning and operational constraints are associated with the edges.
 3. **Assets**: Defined as a collection of edges and vertices.
-See [MACRO Asset Library](@ref) for a list of all the assets available in MACRO.
+See [Macro Asset Library](@ref) for a list of all the assets available in Macro.

-MACRO includes a library of assets (see [MACRO Asset Library](@ref)) and constraints (see [MACRO Constraint Library](@ref)), enabling **fast** and **flexible assembly** of new technologies and sectors.
+Macro includes a library of assets (see [Macro Asset Library](@ref)) and constraints (see [Macro Constraint Library](@ref)), enabling **fast** and **flexible assembly** of new technologies and sectors.

 ## Benders decomposition

-MACRO is natively designed to create optimization models ready to be solved using the Benders decomposition framework and [high-performance decomposition algorithms](https://arxiv.org/abs/2403.02559).
+Macro is natively designed to create optimization models ready to be solved using the Benders decomposition framework and [high-performance decomposition algorithms](https://arxiv.org/abs/2403.02559).
 This allows to solve large-scale problems with several sectors interacting together in a reasonable time frame.

 ![model_structure](../images/model_structure.png)